 Kettlebell workouts are a very popular way of workout for a good reason.
 These exercises combine cardio and strength training, burning calories faster.
 Using kettlebells can result in amazingly high number of bured calories.

-According to a study by the American Council of Exercise, an average person can spend as much as 400 calories in just 20 minutes using kettlebell exercises.
+According to a study by the American Council of Exercise, an average person can burn as much as 400 calories in just 20 minutes using the below kettlebell workout and exercises.
 It has also been proven that regular kettlebell exercises can drastically reduce back, neck and shoulder pains by improving the strength of upper body and core muscles.

 All of this provides a convincing argument for adding more kettlebell exercises in your workout.
 We offer you a list of 5 kettlebell exercises, with tips on choosing the right kettlebells, and a tutorial covering the basics.

 The kettlebell workout that burns 400 calories in about 20 minutes

 If you’re new to kettlebell workouts, you should know that these exercises take a lot more attention than the simple weight lifting.
 In many of them you’ll do swinging moves, so it’s imperative that you learn how to handle them properly and avoid injuring yourself.
 Always begin with lighter kettlebells to determine whether the size is right.
 After determining the appropriate weight, you can start your kettlebell workout.

 Doing deadlift exercises can greatly improve your posture.
 They also affect the buttocks, lifting the muscles and making them firm.
 To do a single-leg deadlift take the kettlebell in one hand.
 Focus on keeping your back straight when you bend at waist.
 Take a look at these instructions for correct single-leg kettlebell deadlifting:

 – Take the kettlebell in your right hand.
 Slightly lift your left foot off the ground.